 Networks are special distribution systems that utilize two or more primary voltage feeders (either 26 kV, 13 kV or 4 kV) that are essentially connected in parallel.
 In a typical network, each feeder is connected to a special step down transformer called a network Transformer.
 The network transformer is a submersible device that is placed in an underground vault and transforms the primary voltage to the service voltage, either 120/208 VAC three-phase or 277/480 VAC three-phase.
 Attached to each network transformer is a device called a network protector.
 The network protector is a high capacity submersible circuit breaker.
-A network protector is controlled and protected by a microprocessor device called a network protector relay.
-The network protector relay is physically installed inside of the network protector.
-The output terminals of the network transformer/protector are connected in parallel with one or more other network transformer/protectors.
+A network protector relay is physically installed inside of the network protector.
+The output terminals of the network transformer/protector are connected in parallel with one or more other network transformer/ protectors.
 A two-circuit network may have two network transformer/protectors connected in parallel.
-A three-circuit network may have three network transformer/protectors connected in parallel and so on.
-The point where all of the network transformer/protectors are connected together is called the network bus.
+A three-circuit network may have three network transformer/protectors connected in parallel.
+A three-circuit network may have three network transformer/protectors connected in parallel.
+A three-circuit network may have three network transformer/protectors connected in parallel.
+A three-circuit network transformer/protectors are connected together is called the network bus.
 One or more services are connected and fed from this network bus.